drew-heider/centennial-struggles/pages/index.md

 ### [Interactive Map](https://drew-heider.github.io/centennial-struggles/map)

-Locate prisons, police departments, corporate suppliers, and key sites of resistance across Colorado’s Front Range, blending historical and contemporary data.
+Locate and explore items found in our collections on a map Colorado’s Front Range.

 ---